muyiwao/APIPython/README.md

 ## Overview
 This project is a Flask API that connects to a PostgreSQL database and exposes endpoints for data retrieval.

+## Enhancement
+Integrate automated testing using Pytest and implement data validation with Great Expectations to ensure data quality and robustness of the Flask API.

 ## Setup
 ### Clone the repository:
 ```bash